 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 The PEACE Program offers individual or group counselling for the child or youth and support for the parent or caregivers, as well as violence prevention education workshops to the west coast communities.

 When it concerns abuse, anyone can call the Helpline for Children ... anytime, day or night.
 Simply dial "310-1234 (no area code needed)".

 Marine, Air Search & Rescue (EMERGENCY NUMBER)

 The Coastal Family Resource Coalition is an interdisiplinary group of service providers in the West Coast Central Region who meet monthly to plan around child youth and family development and health.

 Behavioural Consultant Referrals Programming for special needs children/adults

-The Community Youth Worker Program Offers: Individual or group counselling for the child or youth Support for the parent or caregivers
+The Community Youth Worker Counselling Program offers individual or group counselling for the child or youth and support for the parent or caregivers.

 Anonymous reporting of crimes